 To be the preeminent training institution for medical missionaries.

 The SNU PA Program has identified goals specific to its program.
-These goals are missional and highlight several key areas that the program values and will measure.
+These missional goals highlight several key areas that the program values and will measure.
 Success at meeting program goals will be published here when relevant data is collected and analyzed.

 Goal 1: Achieve exceptional graduation and board examination outcomes.